Skip to main content

 Email: mmckeown@ucc.ie

-BSc Hons Ecology & Environmental Biology graduate from University College Cork, currently pursuing a Masters in plant science, with a passion for pollinators, plant biology and the insights that molecular biology provide.
+BSc Hons Ecology & Environmental Biology graduate from University College Cork, currently pursuing a Masters by Research in plant science, with a passion for pollinators and plant biology especially flowers.
+Ciara is responsible for data collection and is involved in data analysis, presentation and dissemination.

 Email: 120735299@umail.ucc.ie